Place1/wg-access-server/docs/3-storage.md

 - `mysql://user:password@localhost:3306/database?ssl-mode=disabled`

-### File (deprecated)
+### File (removed)

-The `file://` backend has been deprecated in 0.3.0 and will be removed in 0.4.0
+The `file://` backend was deprecated in 0.3.0 and has been removed in 0.4.0

-You can use the migration guide below to migrate to a different storage backend.
+If you'd like to migrate your `file://` storage to a supported backend you must use version 0.3.0 and then follow the migration guide below to migrate to a different storage backend.

+_Note that the migration tool itself doesn't support the `file://` backend on versions released after 0.3.0_.

 ## Migration Between Backends